iMohamedAhmed195/San3a-App/README.md

-#san3a Graduation Project without clean code or clean architecture
+# san3a Graduation Project without clean code or clean architecture
-## this app have many issues,
+#### this app have many issues.
-    now we have an ui design and we are going to build this app with clean architecture
+#### now we have an ui design and we are going to build this app with clean architecture

 ## A new Flutter project.